kyeah/NLP-Sentence-Compression/README.md

 Paraphrastic Sentence Compression
 ==================================

-Hello!
-This is a WIP course research project investigating the use of deep-linking multilingual word alignments and cross-domain parallel corpora for improving paraphrastic sentence compression results.
-Check back around May 15 for the completed project and associated paper. :)
+This is a course research project for NLP investigating the use of deep-linking bilingual phrase alignments and cross-domain parallel corpora for improving paraphrastic sentence compression results.

 ## Preparing Data